 No. Although the kindergarten is affiliated to Singapore Soka Association (a lay Buddhist organisation), the kindergarten and the association do not have any religious affiliation.

 2. Does the kindergarten provide snack for the children?

 Children bring their own healthy snack from home on Mondays.
-We provide chicken rice/porridge, noodles, macaroni, and bread with margarine on Tuesdays to Fridays*.
+We provide chicken rice/porridge, noodles, macaroni, and wholemeal bread on Tuesdays to Fridays*.
 Dessert is slices of apples and the only regular drink allowed in school is water.
 The pantry provides only halal food and vegetarian version where necessary.

 * Menu may vary a little each term.

 We place importance on the nutritional value of the food that we serve to the children.
 As such, the school has achieved the Cherish Junior Award from the Health Promotion Board for promoting good health and hygiene practices for staff and children.

 3. Do the children go on field trips?
 How much do we need to pay?

 Yes, the children go on field trips each term.
 These field trips are compulsory as they are integral to the development of the project.
 The objectives of the field trips are investigative in nature.
 Thus it is important that every child participate in the field trips for opportunities to find answers to their project questions.

 The field trip fee includes transport fee, admission fee and additional snack (where necessary).
 Therefore, the fee for each trip varies according to above factors.
 Parents will be informed of the amount in a letter.

 4. Can I celebrate my child’s birthday in school?